 Other Christmas foods like ham can also make your dog unwell if they’re fed too much of it.
 So if it’s a few days after Christmas and you’re sick of eating ham, don’t give it to your dog – they might enjoy it, but the high fat content can make them very unwell.

-Alcohol is not good for animals.
-We are all guilty of leaving glasses tucked under chairs.
-Encourage family and guests to put glasses of alcoholic beverages on tables or benches.
-Make sure to clean up after parties.
+Alcohol is also not good for animals.
+We are all guilty of leaving glasses tucked under chairs, so encourage family and guests to put drinks out of reach, and make sure to clean up after parties.

 One of the best things about the Christmas break is catching up with friends and relatives.
 But all the comings and goings of family and guests can cause some dangers for your dog.